PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The code for this step is contained in the fourth code cell of the IPython notebook.

+I am using a per image normalization: per image and per channel, I am computing the mean and standard deviation and changing pixels value to (x - mu) / stddev.
+Using a per image normalization rather than a global normalization like (x - 128) / 128 type of normalization (assuming all pixels are in a [0, 255] range of values) enabled to improve results significantly.
+I am not converting the images to grayscale: which could have the benefit of faster training times.
+I tried but got slightly better results with colored images and as the training is pretty fast (around 10 minutes with a GPU 980 TI card), I am sticking to colored images.
+I have also tried histogram equalization but as per my experiments so far, the key point was doing a **per image normalization**.

 As a first step, I decided to convert the images to grayscale because ...